sanjoydesk/cygniteframework/README.md

 =======

 Hi I am Sanjoy Dey.
 I love to create web applications.
 After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge I started creating cygnite framework by DEC 2012.
-I thought of creating Cygnite Framework which will give you creative experiance with expressive performance with user friendly architechture to reduce your development time and implementations.
+I started creating Cygnite Framework which will give you creative experiance with expressive performance with user friendly architechture to reduce your development time and implementations.